 It is important that decision making is more accessible to marginalized communities, because they are the people most impacted by inequitable development.
 That’s why West Siders play an important part in making land use decisions.
 Click here to learn more about the community leadership pathways we’re building for West Siders to participate in decision making.

-In 2023, in addition to ongoing land use and planning work, our Equitable Development program will focus on six key areas:
+In addition to ongoing land use and planning work, our Equitable Development program focuses on seven key areas:

-- launching The West Side Flats Displacement Research Project
+- implementing community recommendations from The West Side Flats Displacement Research Project

 - developing the West Side 10 Year Community Plan